lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The primary design motivation behind pre-hashing is to perform only a single pass over the potentially large input message `M` and to allow for optimizations in cases such as signing the same message digest with multiple different keys.

-To combat potential collision and second pre-image weaknesses introduced by the pre-hash, Composite-ML-DSA introduces a 32-byte randomizer into the pre-hash:
+To combat potential collision and second pre-image weaknesses introduced by the pre-hash, Composite ML-DSA introduces a 32-byte randomizer into the pre-hash:

     PH( r || M )